zfc283/PotatoTrip/README.md

 ## Setup
 To get started, follow the following steps:
 1. Install .NET 5 SDK on your local computer
-2. For Mac/Linux users, install Docker; For Windows users, install Docker Desktop on local computer
+2. For Mac and Linux users, install Docker.
+For Windows users, install Docker Desktop on your local computer
-3. Open command prompt and run the following command to get the SQL Server docker image:
+3. Open the Command Prompt and execute the following command to download the SQL Server Docker image

    ```bash
    docker pull mcr.microsoft.com/mssql/server
    ```

-4. Start the docker container by running the following command:
+4. Start the Docker container by running the following command:

    Windows: